avra911/wim-hof-breathing-simulator/README.md

 # Wim Hof Breathing Simulator

 An interactive breathing exercise simulator based on the Wim Hof Method.
-Customize preparation time, number of rounds, breath speed, holds, and pauses with audio cues to guide your practice.
+Customize preparation time, number of rounds, breath speed, holds and pauses with audio cues to guide your practice.

 ## Features